 Enhance the quality of life and well-being of the citizens of Castle Rock by acquiring and developing parks and trails, preserving open space and offering quality recreation programs and facilities to meet the needs of the community.

 As the Town of Castle Rock's population continues to grow, so does the demand for more parks, recreation programs and facilities, golf opportunities, interconnected trails and a need to set aside a greater amount of open space.
 To address these challenges, the department will make the public a partner; streamline operations to become more efficient and service-oriented; maximize the use of alternative funding sources; and place an increased emphasis on seeking opportunities for regional and local cooperation.

-The Parks and Recreation Commission is an advisory committee comprised of community volunteers who make recommendations to the Department and Town Council regarding the master plan, the three year strategic plan, the annual operating budget and issues impacting parks, trails and recreational facilities through development, operation, maintenance and policy.
-The Commission typically meets on the third Wednesday of each month at 5 p.m. at the Millhouse at Philip S. Miller Park, 1381 W. Plum Creek Pkwy.
+The Parks and Recreation Commission is an advisory committee comprised of community volunteers who make recommendations to the department and Town Council regarding the master plan, the three-year strategic plan, the annual operating budget, and issues impacting parks, trails and recreational facilities through development, operation, maintenance and policy.
+The Commission typically meets on the third Wednesday of each month at 5 p.m. at the Millhouse at Philip S. Miller Park, 1381 W. Plum Creek Parkway.
 These meetings are open to the public.